-By the year 2100, CIRC research projects that the Pacific Northwest will be between 2 and 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
+By the year 2100, CIRC research projects that the Pacific Northwest will be from 2 to 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
 These rising temperatures mean precipitation will be far more likely to fall as rain instead of as snow.
 As with much of the American West, mountain snow in the Pacific Northwest acts as a kind of natural reservoir, providing water via snowmelt during our region’s warm, dry summer months.
 Losing this snow to rising temperatures is expected to have far-reaching consequences for our region’s hydrology, consequences that range from drought and forest fires to increased flooding in some basins.
 At the same time, our region’s coastal communities face other challenges, from severe storms to rising sea levels—the result of melting polar ice and increasing ocean temperatures—that are expected to cause flooding and beach erosion.

 CIRC researchers and staff are tackling these climate-related hazards through the creation of on-the-ground Community Adaptation projects as well as online Climate Tools designed to empower people and organizations in the Pacific Northwest to become more resilient in the face of change.